 Associate professor, Editor-in-Chief Scandinavian Journal of Forest Research

-My teaching covers forest pathology, tree resistance and defense against natural enemies, and chemical ecology (SLU Umeå and Alnarp, UmU, Lund Univ.).
-During my recent affiliation with UEF in Finland (2014-2016), I was course leader for MSc level courses 3513143 "Microbes in trees and wood" (5 ECTS), 3513142 "Basics of wood materials science" (1 ECTS), 3513138 "Thesis Seminar II in Wood Materials Science" (1 ECTS), 3513139 "Master’s Thesis in Wood Materials Science" (30 ECTS).
+My teaching covers forest pathology, tree resistance and defense against natural enemies, and chemical ecology.
+I am currently course responsible for MSc thesis course, and teach a 1-week module "Scientific reading and writing" in distance education.
+In 2021, I will be course leader for a 7.5 HEC course in Forest Health.
+During my affiliation with UEF in Finland (2014-2016), I was course leader for MSc level courses 3513143 "Microbes in trees and wood" (5 ECTS), 3513142 "Basics of wood materials science" (1 ECTS), 3513138 "Thesis Seminar II in Wood Materials Science" (1 ECTS), 3513139 "Master’s Thesis in Wood Materials Science" (30 ECTS).
 I have organized several PhD courses in my role as a research school coordinator (2008-2013).
-From February 2019 on, I am responsible for the MSc thesis course at our department.

 My research interests include forest diseases, tree resistance and stress responses (with special interest in phenolic defensive compounds), functional traits of fungal endophytes of trees, Dutch elm disease and invasive Phytophthora-species.
 I am interested in the interface between biology and forest management, e.g., how fertilization influences tree quality, how thinning influences fungal biodiversity, or how the fungal communities can influence tree resistance or regeneration success.